WELCOME TO Young Artist Studio!

 ADVANCED CLASSES on Saturdays, curated to the needs and goals of the students in the Studio.

 MASTERCLASSES with industry professionals who can help students better understand theatre, as a profession.
-The 23/24 Masterclass schedule presented throughout the year will include 3-6 Masterclasses on various topics ranging and presented by professional theatre artists, currently working in the field.
-Previous Masterclasses included: Acting for the Camera, Partner Dancing, Performing Shakespeare, and Choreography and Voice with the casts of the Broadway Tours of Six and Come From Away.
+The 24/25 Masterclass schedule presented throughout the year will include 3-6 Masterclasses on various topics ranging and presented by professional theatre artists, currently working in the field.
+Previous Masterclasses included: Acting for the Camera, Professional Dance Call, Vocal Health, Dance and Choreography with the casts of the Broadway Tours of Les Mis, Six and Come from Away.

 One FIELD TRIP to Chicago to participate in Masterclasses and a show AND At least one Field Trip to a College/University Theatre Program and/or a Professional Theatre Company.

-PERFORMANCE OPPORTUNITIES include a winter Cabaret, rehearsed and performed on Civic’s Meijer Majestic Stage and an opportunity to perform in Civic’s 23/24 Theatre for Young Audiences production.
+PERFORMANCE OPPORTUNITIES include a spring Cabaret, rehearsed and performed on Civic’s Meijer Majestic Stage.

 LEADERSHIP OPPORTUNITIES for students interested in internships, teaching assistant positions, production positions, and other leadership roles at Civic Theatre.